michaelsinghurse/wake-up/README.md

 ```

-Note:
+Notes:
-1. I had to include the `PATH` definition on line 1 so that the cron daemon
+1. I included the `PATH` definition on line 1 so that the cron daemon
    knows where to find the name `node` on line 2.
 To find the path to your
    version of Node, enter `which node` on the command line.
+Alternatively,
+   rather than defining `PATH` on line 1, you could just give the
+   absolute path to Node on line 2, e.g. replace `node` with `/path/to/node`.
 2. `*/10 * * * *` means to run the job every 10 minutes every day.
 If I
    wanted it to run every 30 minutes, I would do `*/30 * * * *`.
 If I wanted it
    to run every 10 minutes on weekdays only, I would do `*/10 * * * 1-5`.
 3. The third line is empty.
 Each command in the crontab file must end in a
    newline character or the daemon won't run it.

-If you follow these steps, and you find there is no output to the log file,
+4. If you follow these steps, and you find there is no output to the log file,
    you may want to check your cron log file `/var/log/syslog` to see if the job
    is running.

 ### macOS